tsung-ju/website/src/index.md

 I like coffee that is not sour.

-Currently I am pursuing my Ph.D. at the University of Toronto in Canada.
+Currently I am finishing my MSc in Computer Science at the University of Toronto.